telehash/telehash.github.io/v3/channels/thtp.md

 ## Packet

 Any HTTP request/response is normalized into a packet by translating the headers into the JSON and any contents attached as the binary BODY.
-The headers are always lower-cased keys and string values, for requests the `:method` and `:path` with string values are included, and for responses the `:status` with the numeric value is included.
+The headers are always lower-cased keys and string values, for requests the `:method` (upper case) and `:path` with string values are included, and for responses the `:status` with the numeric value and optional `:reason` string value are included.

 The request: